sourabh864u/orbit/README.md

 Did you separate the concerns in your application?

-Did you document any area of improvement that you considered but did not have time to implement?
+Did you document any areas of improvement that you considered but did not have time to implement?

 Did you comment your code appropriately?